boilerrat/KeyPoster/README.md

 ## Deployments

-The `KeyPosterFactory` contract is currently deployed on Sepolia (adding more soon) to allow easy creation of individual `KeyPoster` contracts.
+The `KeyPosterFactory` contract allows easy creation of individual `KeyPoster` contracts.
 You can deploy a new `KeyPoster` by calling the `createKeyPoster` function on the deployed `KeyPosterFactory` contract.

 ### Current Deployments